-Culloden is a docu-drama (possibly the first example of the genre) depicting the eponymous Battle of Culloden and its immediate aftermath.
-It was the work of director Peter Watkins, and the influence of its pseudo-newsreel style can be felt today in such diverse examples as Simon Schama's A History of Britain and Ben Wheatley's A Field In England
+Culloden is a 1964 BBC Docudrama (possibly the first example of the genre) shot in a Mockumentary style, depicting the eponymous Battle of Culloden and its immediate aftermath.
+It was the work of director Peter Watkins (The War Game), and the influence of its pseudo-newsreel style can be seen today in such diverse examples as Simon Schama's A History of Britain and Ben Wheatley's A Field in England.

 The film introduces us to the Jacobite army of rebellion, led by Charles Edward Stuart, aka Bonnie Prince Charlie, followed by some of his officers and men.
 We then meet the English Government Army led by the Duke of Cumberland who are charged with stopping the rebellion.
 The two sides clash at Culloden moor, and the result is a pretty one-sided victory for the English loyalist army (although in truth there are more Scots fighting Charlie than there are in his army).

 The film then shows the Government's programme of "pacification" against the remnants of the Jacobite rebellion, now hiding amongst the mountains and valleys of the Scottish Highlands.
-At the time the film was made (1964) the Vietnam War
+Once this is deemed complete, the government in London takes measures to bring an end to the Highland clan system, with the Lowland Scots helping to enforce said measures.

 This Film Provides Examples Of: